swimhelenhsu/StaRSFine/Fall2018Report.md

 ##### Test 2: Christmas Tree in a 4 Inch Pipe Model
 After fabricating our model filter system, the first test we conducted was designed to understand the feasibility of the watertight qualities and the injection and extraction of water without sand.

-To do so, we attached the inlet to the tap water from the drop down tap and the outlet pipes to a main tube connected to an extraction pump.
-Once the water was nearly above the level of the outlet holes, we began to run the extraction pump at a low rate.
+To do so, we attached the inlet to the tap water from the drop down tap and the outlet pipes to a main tube connected to a peristaltic pump.
+Once the water was nearly above the level of the outlet holes, we began to run the peristaltic pump at a low rate.

 We adjusted the rate of the pump until water was flowing in and out at a steady rate.
 Eventually, we changed the inlet source of water to the sink in the lab so that there were less air bubbles coming from the source.